b. 2 May 1897, d. 8 December 1980

 Generations of relatives, including Tom's children, grandchildren and neices, visited the Avenue of Honour to see the plaque.

 In 1998, some of the now 80 year old trees were cut down as they were deemed unsafe.
 One of the first to go was that of Trooper T J Phillips.
-An article from The Age newspaper describes the story (click on the PDF icon below).
-A photo from 2010 shows the replanted tree.19,20,21
+An article from The Age newspaper describes the story.
+A photo from 2010 shows the replanted tree, and son Laurie visited in 2013.19,20,21

 Tania & Keith Blythman, TJ Phillips's tree, Bacchus Marsh Avenue of Honour, 1990s